-FOR ROVERS
+FOR SCOUTS

 Scouts Australia has recently updated the Australian Scout Promise and Law.
-This discussion guide has been developed to support facilitating discussion about the Promise and Law with Rover Scouts.
-The intention is not to be a list of questions which must be discussed every time a prospective Rover prepares to join the Scout movement, but instead, as a guide to explore concepts with Rovers as they increase their knowledge of Scouting.
+This discussion guide has been developed to support facilitating discussion about the Promise and Law with Scouts.
+The intention is not to be a list of questions which must be discussed every time a prospective Scout prepares to join the Scout Movement, but instead, as a guide to explore concepts with Scouts as they increase their knowledge of Scouting.
+Adults may chose to have regular conversations with their Scouts regarding the Promise and Law, and some of the questions in here may produce different responses from different youth members at different times in their Scouting journey.